Barbu Lăzăreanu: Early life

-Lazarovici debuted as a poet in his own magazine, Victor Hugo, where he also printed a manifesto in verse against aestheticism.
-Only published as a single issue in 1902, this journal was named after the French poet, a "moving but solitary act of [Hugolian] veneration" in the Romanian landscape.
+Lazarovici was first reviewed as poet in July 1900, when a Zionist paper, Egalitatea, spoke of the "rather exulted" verse he had published in the single-issue Adio of Botoșani.
+Many biographers date his poetic debut to another single-issue publication that he also edited—the 1902 Victor Hugo, where he also printed a manifesto in verse against aestheticism.
+Its naming after the French poet is a "moving but solitary act of [Hugolian] veneration" in the Romanian landscape.
 As noted by Oprescu, Lăzăreanu had found affinity with Hugo's "democratic ideas".
 Lăzăreanu's first work in satirical prose was hosted by George Ranetti's paper, Zeflemeaua, after which he became a regular contributor to the left-wing review România Muncitoare.
 After Victor Hugo, he persisted in trying to establish a lasting newspaper of his own, putting out Gândul ("The Thought", 1902), then Inima și Mintea ("Heart and Mind", 1903).
 In 1904, he was a regular at Curierul of Botoșani.

 By 1905, Lazarovici was in Bucharest, co-opted by Constantin Mille to write for Adevărul, with a series of rhyming columns that he signed as "Trubadur".
 With his Romanian-sounding adoptive surname, Lăzăreanu had poems hosted in A. D. Xenopol's Arhiva of Iași.
 Contemplative and rustic, such pieces brought him to the attention of A. C. Cuza, a traditionalist and antisemitic poet-doctrinaire, who was unaware of Lăzăreanu's Jewishness.
 Cuza traveled to Botoșani just to greet the "national troubadour", only to be informed that "it is the Jew's Lazarovici's boy [...] who is as shriveled as a raisin, and who looks at the moon like a somnambulist".
 His other poetry included stanzas honoring those killed in the 1905 Russian Revolution, published in Viitorul Social of Iași.
 Participating in socialist shows of solidarity with the Russian workers, he was by then drawn into anarchist circles, and for a while co-publisher of Panait Mușoiu's newspaper, Revista Ideei.
 As an ally of Mușoiu's, and as a friend of labor leader I. C. Frimu, by 1907 he was tutoring Bucharest workers, giving them lessons in Romanian grammar and literature, and also "educating them politically".

 In 1906, Lăzăreanu founded the satirical weekly Țivil-Cazon ("Civilian-Conscript"), for which he used the pseudonym "Bélé".
-The magazine hosted the work of Ioachim Botez, Ioan Dragomirescu-Dragion, Leon Wechsler-Vero, and Victor Eftimiu, who was also a pseudonymous co-editor.
+The magazine, discreetly sponsored by the Jewish tailor Moris Segal, hosted the work of Ioachim Botez, Ioan Dragomirescu-Dragion, Leon Wechsler-Vero, and Victor Eftimiu, who was also a pseudonymous co-editor.
 Eftimiu and Lăzăreanu's work for it included rhyming quatrains that parodied or mocked the more serious literary reviews.
-Eftimiu noted, years later, that Bélé was "very talented". Țivil-Cazon became the first Romanian journal of its kind to feature colored prints, and included artwork by Iosif Iser, Nicolae Petrescu Găină, and Nicolae Mantu.
+Eftimiu noted, years later, that Bélé was "very talented". Țivil-Cazon became the first Romanian journal of its kind to feature colored prints, and included art by Iosif Iser, Nicolae Petrescu Găină, and Nicolae Mantu.
 Heavily inspired by Ion Luca Caragiale and his Moftul Român, it mainly targeted Romanian Army personnel, depicted as slow-witted and (especially if cavalry officers) as sex objects.